 \section{Introduction}

-Image super-resolution (SR) is a widely concerned low-level computer vision task that focuses on rebuilding the missing high-frequency information from the low-quality (LQ) input~\cite{sun2008image,tai2010super,he2011single,VDSR}.
-However, it is ill-posed that one low-resolution (LR) image corresponds to countless potential high-resolution (HR) images, leading to difficulties in learning the proper correlations between the LR and HR pixels.
-With the recently rapid development of deep neural networks, plenty of CNN- and transformer-based SR models~\cite{SRCNN,FSRCNN,EDSR,RCAN,SwinIR} have been introduced to exploit prior and intra-image information to improve the reconstruction quality.
-Generally, they attempt to resolve the issues from the following two perspectives.
+Image super-resolution (SR) is a widely concerned low-level computer vision task that focuses on rebuilding the missing high-frequency information from the low-quality input~\cite{sun2008image,tai2010super,he2011single,CAMixerSR}.
+However, it is ill-posed that one low-resolution (LR) image corresponds to countless potential high-resolution (HR) images, leading to difficulties in finding proper correlations between the LR and HR pixels.
+Due to the boom of deep neural networks, several CNN- and transformer-based SR models~\cite{SRCNN,FSRCNN,EDSR,RCAN,SwinIR} have been developed that use prior and intra-image information to improve the reconstruction quality.
+Generally, they approach the issue from two perspectives.

-The first and the simplest way is to enlarge the model capacity by training the network with larger datasets and better strategies.
-Specifically, IPT~\cite{IPT} used ImageNet~\cite{ImageNet} to accomplish a sophisticated pre-training.
-RCAN-it~\cite{RCAN_it} leveraged reasonable training strategies to help RCAN~\cite{RCAN} regain the state-of-the-art (SOTA) performance.
-Generally, these approaches are universal for all neural SR models but increase training and data processing consumption.
+The first and simplest way is to enlarge the model capacity by training the network with larger datasets and better strategies.
+Specifically, based on ImageNet~\cite{ImageNet}, IPT~\cite{IPT} and HAT~\cite{HAT} conducted a sophisticated pre-training to excavate the capability of transformers in image processing.
+LSDIR~\cite{LSDIR} introduced a large-scale dataset to exploit model capacity fully.
+RCAN-it~\cite{RCAN_it} leveraged reasonable training strategies to help RCAN~\cite{RCAN} regain SOTA performance.
+Generally, these approaches are universal for neural models but increase burdensome training and data collection consumption.